Plan your visit

 Our history shows that freedom is not simply there – and it is often lost again more quickly than one would think.
 It must be asserted every single day.

-Free use of the Colours of Respect
+Colours of Respect

 You are able to use and share the Colours of Respect.
 Use is free – and we would also be delighted if you did so.
 We will only become active if its use pursues contrary intentions.